JurajKubelka/Research-ICSE-2018/README.md

 ## Exploratory Study

-Transcript of the 17 sessions is available in an Org-Mode structured file: [transcripts.org.txt](./01-exploratory-study/transcripts.org.txt).
+Transcripts of the 17 sessions are available in an [Org-Mode](http://orgmode.org) structured file: [transcripts.org.txt](./01-exploratory-study/transcripts.org.txt).
+The interaction data, extracted from DFlow, are available at [windows.csv](./01-exploratory-study/windows.csv).

-TODO:
-- add transcripts
-- add DFlow data (maybe as a CSV file)
-- add Pharo image with the analysis tool

 ## On-line Survey